Andy19961017/ML2018SPRING/final/README.md

 A machine learning task to select the best response to given dialogs ==
+## Task Description
+Given a Chinese dialog, the model can choose the sentence that is most likely to appear right next to the conversation.

+## Key Results
 1.RNN is used in the model to compare sentence similarity.
 2.”Random data processing method” is invented to augment training data, boosting accuracy for 6 %.
 3.Detailed description is provided in Report.pdf